Louisville vs. Ole Miss Predictions & Picks - Women's NCAA Tournament Sweet 16

 Louisville vs. Ole Miss Women's Basketball Predictions & Picks - NCAA Tournament Sweet 16

-Friday's game between the Louisville Cardinals (25-11) and the Ole Miss Rebels (25-8) at Climate Pledge Arena is expected to be a tight matchup, as our computer prediction projects a final score of 66-64, with Louisville coming out on top.
-Game time is at TBA on March 24.
+Friday's game between the Louisville Cardinals (25-11) and Ole Miss Rebels (25-8) going head to head at Climate Pledge Arena has a projected final score of 66-64 (according to our computer prediction) in favor of Louisville, so it should be a competitive matchup.
+The game will begin at 10:00 PM ET on March 24.

-The Cardinals are coming off of a 73-51 victory against Texas in their last outing on Monday.
+In their most recent matchup on Monday, the Cardinals secured a 73-51 win over Texas.

 Louisville vs. Ole Miss Game Info